Captivated by the universe of Gideon and Trapping Quincy? If so, this story is exactly what you need.

 “We need the money, Nadine.
 You remember that.”

-The expression on Victoria’s face hardens.
+Victoria’s face hardens.
 “She’s my baby.
 My child.
 She’s mischievous and a handful, but she’s not evil.

 Her small, slightly pointy ears peeking out from her hair reveal her nature.
 She has an extremely delicate and inhumanly beautiful angular face with flawless porcelain skin, a small, straight nose, and plump red lips.

-“How old is she?” asks the witch.
+“How old is she?” the witch asks.

 “We think she’s eight.
 She was about three when we got her.”